Area codes 850 and 448: Relief planning for an overlay

 Area code 850 exhausted its available supply of central office codes in May 2021.
-Based on previous exhaust forecasts, NANPA began relief planning to provide additional numbering capacity in the 850 region.
-An initial planning meeting was held on May 16, 2019, where industry members recommended an all-services overlay as the preferred relief method.
+Based on previous exhaust forecasts, the Florida Public Service Commission began relief planning to provide additional numbering capacity for NPA 850.
+In an initial planning meeting on May 16, 2019, industry members recommended an all-services overlay as the preferred relief method.
 NANPA subsequently filed a request with the Florida Public Service Commission to approve a new area code overlaying 850.
 The Florida Public Service Commission approved the industry's all-services overlay recommendation on November 5, 2019.
 The new area code, 448, was officially assigned to overlay 850.
 Ten-digit dialing became mandatory on May 22, 2021.
 The in-service date, when first central office code assignment can become effective, is June 22, 2021.
 The first central office code assignment within the 448 area code occurred on May 14, 2021.

 Service area

-The 850/448 overlay numbering plan area comprises the following cities.
+The numbering plan area comprises the following cities: